June 11, 2020 (Updated: April 9, 2021)

-Core Web Vitals are now available in most of free web performance tooling such as Lighthouse, PageSpeed Insights, Chrome User Experience Report, Search Console's Core Web Vitals report, Chrome Developer Tools and the Web Vitals Extension.
-These tools might be useful for one-off testing, but not when compared to continuous data from other services (comparing monitoring reports from various sources is a common mistake in tracking performance).
+Core Web Vitals are now available in most of free speed tooling such as Lighthouse, PageSpeed Insights, Chrome User Experience Report, Search Console’s Core Web Vitals report, Chrome Developer Tools and the Web Vitals Extension.
+These tools might be useful for one-off testing, but not when compared to continuous data from other services (comparing monitoring reports from various sources is a common mistake in tracking speed).

-Calibre exposes all Core Vitals Metrics, which means you can visualise them on time-series charts, set budgets, receive email performance reports and Slack alerts about all of them.
+Calibre exposes all Core Vitals Metrics, which means you can visualise them on time-series charts, set budgets (pictured above), receive email speed reports and Slack alerts about all of them.